egasimus/limbs/README.md

 Limbs is a tiny metaprogramming framework for JavaScript, and a set of common JavaScript idioms that make up a fluent scripting environment.

-Limbs is written in ECMAScript 5.1, and can be used in any environment, including older browsers and embedded platforms, without requiring extra build steps.

 ## Features

 To learn more about how Limbs is built and what you can accomplish with it,